methodology

 The site also shows failure types.
 They are diagnostics, not extra score penalties.
 A `proof_code_error`, `duplicate_risk_missed`, or `missing_or_wrong_evidence` label tells you why a model lost the case.
 It does not secretly add more failed checks.

-What to test next
+What not to over-read

 The next useful expansion is not a bigger generic prompt set.
 It is more private-work tasks: contracts with conflicting amendments, insurance forms, synthetic appointment packets, messy support exports, local repo repair, and inbox attachment cleanup.
 Each task needs visible artifacts and hidden oracles.

 The benchmark should also become easier to reproduce.
 A public runner and documented case format would make the site less like a blog and more like infrastructure.
-That is the direction Local Model Bench is moving toward.

 Bottom line